kaylamarietorres/haystack_elasticsearch_ragbot/README.md

 ![Architecture](img/architecture2.png)
 ## Goal
-Implement a search system that allows users to quickly find information within a knowledge base.
-This is helpful for large volumes of local text data to work with in order to find more centered, targeted answers.
-For example, a collection of books, documents, and (potentially in the future) videos that you want to be able to interact with using a chatbot.
+Implement a search system that allows users to quickly find keyword information within a knowledge base.
+This is helpful for large volumes of local text data to work with in order to find more centered, targeted keywords.

 ![App Page](img/app_page.png)
 ## Installation